TauntonandSomersetNHSTrust/ydh-toc-itk3/README.md

 ### Supplier Support

-Mike Moore, the ToC Project Manager at NHS Digital, was contacted on 2021-11-15 regarding supplier support, and provided the following details:
+Dr. Mike Moore, the ToC Project Manager at NHS Digital, was contacted on 2021-11-15 regarding supplier support, and provided the following details:

 #### EMIS

 EMIS Health need to deliver Emis Web v9.13.11 to fix a workflow annotation issue before Full Rollout Approval (FRA) can be granted.
 The target for FRA or EMIS is 2021-12-22, however this may be delayed due to holidays.
-Post FRA, all of the GP practices using EMIS will need their MESH mailboxes reconfigured ot send and recieve ToC FHIR messages, and this is expected to be completed by 2022-02.
+Post FRA, all of the GP practices using EMIS will need their MESH mailboxes reconfigured ot send and recieve ToC FHIR messages.
+This was completed on 2022-01-07.

 #### TPP's SystmOne